Railway-oriented programming with trcks.fp

 'Length: 13'

-Asynchronous double-track code with trcks.fp.composition and trcks.fp.monads.awaitable_result
+Asynchronous double-track code for a single value with trcks.fp.composition and trcks.fp.monads.awaitable_result

 Example